Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mr. Brian Dudley, 3rd Grade Teacher

-Mrs. Evens obtained her degree in education from St. Catherine's University in Saint Paul, Minnesota and holds a master's in education from Hamline University in St. Paul, Minnesota.
-Mrs. Evens has more than 15 years of teaching experience at several elementary grades.
-Mrs. Evens is currently teaching 1st grade.
+Mrs. Evens obtained her degree in education from St. Catherine’s University in Saint Paul, Minnesota and holds a master’s in education from Hamline University in St. Paul, Minnesota.
+Mrs. Evens has more than 20 years of teaching experience at several elementary grades including kindergarten, first, and fourth grade here at Providence Academy.
+Her love for teaching is abundantly clear as soon as you step into her classroom.

 Mrs. Marcia Farniok, 2nd Grade Teacher

-Mrs. Marcia Farniok, second grade teacher, brings a world view and business training to Providence Academy.
-Mrs. Farniok previously taught Kindergarten and first grade locally and also in Brookline and Belmont, Massachusetts.
-Mrs. Farniok has held workshops for elementary teachers to the Internally Displaced Persons’ camp of Gulu, Uganda, where she also taught in the Kindergarten classrooms.
+Mrs. Marcia Farniok's passion for learning and love for younger children is evident in her commitment to education that includes international experience.
+Mrs. Farniok previously taught Kindergarten and first grade locally and also in Massachusetts.
+She has held workshops for elementary teachers to the Internally Displaced Persons’ camp of Gulu, Uganda, where she also taught in the Kindergarten classrooms.
 She also has four years of management experience in the hotel industry.
-Mrs. Farniok achieved her Bachelor of Arts in Elementary Education with a Nutrition Minor at the College of St. Benedict, and her Master of Education at Boston College and is a licensed Reading Specialist K-12.
+Mrs. Farniok earned her Bachelor of Arts in Elementary Education with a Nutrition Minor at the College of St. Benedict, her Master of Education at Boston College, and she is also a licensed Reading Specialist K-12.

 Dr. Todd Flanders, Headmaster